shravzzv/shravzzv/README.md

 Whether I'm crafting clean and responsive web applications or diving deep into the intricacies of JavaScript, I approach each challenge with enthusiasm and a scientific mindset.
 I'm not just learning to code; I'm cultivating the mindset of an entrepreneur, ready to bring innovative ideas to life.

-My ultimate goal in life is simple: to be happy and to be the best friend I can be to myself.
-I'm on a journey of self-discovery and self-improvement, and I'm excited to share this adventure with fellow developers and learners.

 ## Currently learning

 To have a strong understanding of programming from the first principles I'm using [The Odin Project](https://www.theodinproject.com) curriculum.